Interview answer drill

 }

 A Promise can represent work already started.
-Multiple callers can await the same Promise safely.
+Multiple callers can await the same Promise safely, and a manual invalidation path keeps the cache story explicit.

 JAVASCRIPT